The Power of Acceptance

 As much as I speak on acceptance in my posts, I only recently realized that I should share some tools I learned that enabled me to understand the role of acceptance, and how to actively accept.

 Now, if someone asked, "Do you accept yourself?", most of us would answer yes, immediately without hesitation and/or question.
-Same as if someone asked you if you loved yourself; the automatic response would be "Yes", however, while I understand acceptance is something we all think we are capable of doing without work, I learned the hard way that acceptance is unachievable without 100% effort.
+Same as if someone asked you if you loved yourself; the automatic response would be "Yes", however, while I understand acceptance is something we all think we are capable of doing without work, I learned the hard way that acceptance is not achievable without 100% effort.

 True acceptance, whether trying to accept yourself or others, can not be achieved without active effort.
 The key in that is "active", because the effort never ends.
 We have to constantly and consciously make an effort to be accepting.
 And we have to remember that being accepted requires a level of humility that we should in turn bestow on others.